atmughrabi/AccelGraph/README.md

  ```
 * convert to binary format and add random weights, for this example all the weights are `1`.
 * `--graph-file-format` is the type of graph you are reading, `--convert-format` is the type of format you are converting to.
+* NOTE: you can read the file from text format without the convert step.
+By adding `--graph-file-format 0` to the argument list.
+The default is `1` assuming it is binary. please check `--help` for better explanation.
 * `--stats` is a flag that enables conversion.
 It used also for collecting stats about the graph (but this feature is on hold for now).
 ```console
 accel@graph:~AccelGraph/00_graph_bench$ make convert